-Release positive chemicals through exercise - Frequent and regular physical exercise boosts the immune system, improves mental health, helps prevent depression, and encourages positive self-esteem.
+Release positive chemicals through exercise.
+Frequent and regular physical exercise boosts the immune system, improves mental health, helps prevent depression, and encourages positive self-esteem.
 Exercise is also good for sleep.

-Strength training - Being stronger helps us feel more in control of our bodies and environments.
+Strength training.
+Being stronger helps us feel more in control of our bodies and environments.

-Give yourself time to mend: sleep - Turning your computer, TV or tablet off 45 minutes before sleeping helps to relax the mind and prepare it for sleep.
-Consider taking a long soak in the bath with some nice bubbles or oils.
-Use sleep stories to aid relaxation and drifting off.
+Give yourself time to mend: sleep.
+Turning your computer, TV or tablet off 45 minutes before sleeping helps to relax the mind and prepare it for sleep.

-Laughter - Watch a favourite comedy.
+Laughter.
+Watch a favourite comedy.
 Laughter releases endorphins, which are our body's natural painkillers.
 When you laugh your whole body relaxes.

 Think about how you could cut down on alcohol, caffeine, sugar or cigarettes.

 These things can make you feel good for a short time and finding things that make you feel good is healthy and normal.
 Identifying things that might make us feel worse in the long run and reducing them can be good for your body and mind.

-Relaxation techniques may not always help with post-traumatic stress disorder.
+Relaxation techniques may not always help with post traumatic stress disorder.
 If trying to relax is making you more anxious; you could try exercise that helps you release energy and build strength.